Setting Up An Ideal Guitar Practice Space

 - Suitable chair

-- Electric guitar out of reach behind keyboard
+- Electric guitar out of reach behind the keyboard means it won’t get much use

 - Everything set up neatly and ready to go (except guitars)